solisgb/GWChemPlot/README.md

 The functions that build the graphs have been adapted with slight modifications from the WQChartPy package https://github.com/jyangfsu/WQChartPy.

-Other functions are added to calculate the charge balance error of the hydrochemical analyses and a descriptive classification of dominant ions.
+Other functions are added to calculate the charge balance error of the hydrochemical analyses and to classify the ion's dominance.